RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Intermission 3.md

 "My girlfriend is in there, recovering from god knows what.
 And you're saying while fighting the world's most homophobic flight of stairs, she was raped?"
 As the words spilled out of Brun her voice kept raising higher and higher until it started to sound like a squeak.
 "And it's a good thing we don't have any leads on the creep that did it?"
 Brun had been trapped into calling Dee her girlfriend when she learned they had listed her as their emergency contact and had ticked defacto spouse on the form.
 She knew Dee could bend paperwork to suit her needs, but this probably warranted talking to her first.

-It was however a fact she didn't correct.
+It was, however, a fact she didn't correct.
 She never would.
 Under more pleasant circumstances would have been touched they thought of her as someone who would come to their rescue, someone they would live with for long enough the government needed to be told.
 But she had to agree to a lot of stuff quite suddenly to not lose her access to her friend while they were treated.

 Some of the nurses had got wires crossed and had congratulated her on dating Trouble instead, remembering her from her other recent visit with a damaged waif.
 And because she was more preoccupied with keeping up with Dee's progress and the doctors informing her just how many ways from Sunday Dee had fucked herself by sleeping on a back ally while bleeding out in clothes she had stolen from a dumpster, the consensus between the nurses now become that they thought she was dating both Dee and Trouble.